|Full name||Elizabeth Alexandra Mary The Royal Family|

 - In 2003, the Queen sued the Daily Mirror, when a reporter named Ryan Parry posed as a footman, which is a male domestic worker, at Buckingham Palace for two months to retrieve personal information about the royal family.
 The Queen demanded legal costs for the settlement.
 The tabloid paid £25,000 for invasion of privacy.
 The Guardian

 - The Queen had keyhole surgery on both knees in 2003.

 - She had a strained back muscle problem in October 2006 due to which she had to cancel her appearance at the opening ceremony of the new Emirates Stadium in October 2006 in Holloway, London, England.

 - On 3 March 2013 she stayed for one night at King Edward VII’s Hospital due to the symptoms of gastroenteritis.

 - In May 2018, she had cataract surgery.

-- There are many geographical locations that were named after the Queen such as Queen Elizabeth II island in Australia, Queen Elizabeth park in New South Wales, Queen Elizabeth II gardens in Canada, Villa Reina Isabel II in Chile, Queenstown in Singapore, Queen Elizabeth National Park in Uganda, and others.
+- There are many geographical locations that are named after the Queen such as Queen Elizabeth II island in Australia, Queen Elizabeth park in New South Wales, Queen Elizabeth II gardens in Canada, Villa Reina Isabel II in Chile, Queenstown in Singapore, Queen Elizabeth National Park in Uganda, and more.

-- Several famous monuments were named after the Queen.
-Some of them include a statue of Queen Elizabeth II at Government House in South Australia, a statue of Queen Elizabeth II on her horse Burmese in Canada, a portrait bust of a young crowned Queen Elizabeth II in Papua New Guinea, a high relief portrait with Dedication Speech on the Bicentennial Bell Memorial Wall in Philadelphia, United States, and many others.
+- Several famous monuments are named after the Queen.
+Some of them include a statue of Queen Elizabeth II at Government House in South Australia, a statue of Queen Elizabeth II on her horse Burmese in Canada, a portrait bust of a young crowned Queen Elizabeth II in Papua New Guinea, a high relief portrait with Dedication Speech on the Bicentennial Bell Memorial Wall in Philadelphia, United States, and more.